Exclusive photoproduction of light and heavy vector mesons: thresholds to very high energies

 \section{Near-threshold slope parameter / meson-proton scattering lengths}

 Diffractive exclusive vector meson photoproduction near threshold provides insights into the low-energy meson-proton interaction, which is often characterised by a scattering length.
 Despite its failings \cite{Xu:2021mju}, especially in applications to heavier vector mesons, many phenomenological studies continue to use vector meson dominance as a phenomenological tool.
-Within that framework, the photoproduction cross section $\sigma_{\gamma p\to Vp}$ is simply related to the meson-proton elastic scattering cross section, $\sigma_{Vp\to Vp}$, such that, near threshold, the differential cross section can be expressed as follows \cite{Strakovsky:2019bev}: {\allowdisplaybreaks
+Within that framework, the photoproduction cross section $\sigma_{\gamma p\to Vp}$ is simply related to the meson-proton elastic scattering cross section, $\sigma_{Vp\to Vp}$, such that, near threshold, the differential cross section can be expressed as follows \cite{Lee:2022ymp}: {\allowdisplaybreaks

-where $\alpha$ is the fine-structure constant, $\vec{q}$ and $\vec{P}$ are the initial and final momenta of the photon and vector meson, respectively -- Eq.\eqref{Eqmomenta}, and $\alpha_{Vp}$ is the model meson-proton scattering length.
+where $\alpha$ is the fine-structure constant, $\vec{P}$ is the final momentum of the vector meson -- Eq.\eqref{Eqmomenta}, and $\alpha_{Vp}$ is the model meson-proton scattering length.
 The VMD ingredient is the coupling $g_{V}$, which is defined by the vector meson's electromagnetic decay width $\Gamma_{V\to e^{+}e^{-}}$:

 }